-Missile boast puts North Korea threat on Trump's front burner
+Facing growing North Korea nuke threat, Trump vows: 'It won't happen!'

 It has already notched other potentially lethal successes.

 Pyongyang fired a submarine-based ballistic missile in August, a weapon that South Korea has no viable defense against, said Klingner, a former chief of the CIA's Korea branch.
-After the test, the South Korean defense ministry revised its estimate on the North's ability to deploy submarine-launched missiles from around four years to as little as a year.
+After the test, the South Korean Defense Ministry revised its estimate on the North's ability to deploy submarine-launched missiles from around four years to as little as a year.

 The country likely already has working nuclear warheads for its Nodong medium-range ballistic missile, which threatens all of South Korea and Japan, experts say.